hybee234/weather-dashboard/README.md

 * Validate that clicking on the buttons triggers an update on the dashboard to display information relevant to the city chosen
 * Validate that the history buttons persist even after closing the browser and returning to the website
 * Validate that clicking on the "clear history" button clears all history buttons
+* Validate that the history does not create another button if a city with the same name is already saved

 #### Responsive Design
 * Validate that the webpage has a responsive design and scales for different screensizes